Olliyard/Upteko/Project_Flightpath/Documentation/readme.md

 - `euler_from_quaternion(self, xq, yq, zq, wq)`: Converts quaternions into Euler angles (roll, pitch and yaw).
 - `get_maxmin(self, x, y, z)`: Gets the maximum and minimum values for x, y and z.

+>The following sections will only hightlight the most important methods.
 >For more information about each method as well as their implementations, refer to the [DataHandler source code](https://github.com/Olliyard/Upteko/blob/master/ProjectFlightPath/DataHandler.py)